 - American University of the Caribbean School of Medicine (in the Antilles)

 - American Program in the Technion Faculty of Medicine

 - The Sackler School of Medicine New York State/American Program of Tel Aviv University

 Additional International Medical Schools of Interest

-There really is not any reliable or objective match rate data per school for the Caribbean and other off-shore schools.
-The larger and more successful Caribbean schools that self report “match” data can be, at best, misleading.
-As a general rule, IMGs (both US citizens and non-citizens) have an approximately 50% match rate were U.S. allopathic (MD) and osteopathic (DO) graduates match at approximately 94%.
-The PDF Document: NMRP publishes an large report specifically analyzing match outcomes for IMGs in enormous detail.
+There really is not any reliable or objective match rate data per school for the Caribbean and other international schools.
+The larger and more successful Caribbean schools that self report “match” data can be misleading.
+As a general rule, International Medical Graduates (IMGs) (both US citizens and non-citizens) have an approximately 48% match rate.
+The PDF Document: NMRP publishes a large report specifically analyzing match outcomes for IMGs in enormous detail.

 In addition, international medical schools must annually report and meet certain eligibility requirements to remain as participants in the federal student loan programs.
 Additionally, an international school may be eligible to participate in the federal student loan programs, but the school’s medical program may be ineligible to participate.
-The PDF Document: International Medical Schools Loan List is a resource only and you MUST contact your intended school to confirm that its medical program is currently eligible and participates in the loan program.
+You MUST contact your intended school to confirm that its medical program is currently eligible and participates in the loan program.